cu-ecen-aeld/final-project-calvarado2004/Readme.md

 ## Running on the Raspberry Pi 5

 Insert the SD card into the Raspberry Pi 5, power it on, and it will automatically connect to WiFi and enable BCM2835-based sensor integration.

----

-This setup provides a comprehensive Buildroot environment tailored for the Raspberry Pi 5, complete with automated WiFi connection and sensor support via the BCM2835 library.